-To solve this, a clear barrier that avoids refraction issues at the air/housing/water interface is required.
+To solve these problems, a clear barrier between the water and camera is required.
 The cleanest way to achieve this is with a “fishbowl design”.

 The downsides; it’s a little bulky to put in your hand luggage (and requires a hard case when placed in checked luggage).
 And the price.

 GPS does not work underwater, especially in salt-water.

 The reason; radio signals do not propagate very far underwater.
 The heavy salt-water just makes this worse.